Integrated Transportation Plan

 City Council has identified the need to collect and consolidate Golden’s many transportation planning and policy documents into a single integrated system.
 Council also wishes to more closely integrate land use and development policies and decisions with transportation plans and policies.

-The Integrated Transportation Plan is now available for review.
+Integrated Transportation Plan is now available for review.
 The policies and documents that are listed below have been incorporated into this effort.
+Complete Streets Policy

 To address the needs of cyclists in the community, Council set up the Bicycle Task Force in 2008.
 The recommendations of these citizens are now being implemented by City staff, and can be found in the Bicycle Task Force Report .
-Further information on bicycle access in Golden can be found by clicking on the links below.
+Further information on bicycle access in Golden can be found with the following resources: Major Thoroughfare Plan

 In 2002, City Council sponsored a community design effort to identify a potential future design for US 6 and State Highway 93 that would carry anticipated future traffic volumes with design improvements to mitigate impacts to adjacent neighborhoods.
-This plan, sometimes known as the Muller Plan, provides good examples of design options and ideas.
+For more information on this project, please visit our

-A new light rail station was recently opened in Golden near the Jefferson County administration building.
+A Light Rail station is now located near the Jefferson County administration building.
 The lightrail runs between Golden and Denver Union Station, passing through 3 fare zones.
 To learn more, please visit our Light Rail page.

-At the same time the new Light Rail station opened, a Community Call-n-Ride bus began operations in Golden, providing flexible transportation options throughout the city, with some regularly schedule stops.
-Learn more on our Community Call-n-Ride Bus page.
+At the same time the Light Rail station opened, a Community Call-n-Ride bus began operations in Golden, providing flexible transportation options throughout the city, with some regularly schedule stops.
+Learn more on our